24 Feb 2026

 How can the platform guarantee timely delivery while using minimal resources?

-Again, AI and ML works its magic!
+Again, AI and ML work its magic!
 To calculate the best route to deliver food, the tech uses a variety of data points, including the time it takes to prepare the food, the location of the closest Dasher, parking issues and current traffic.
 It also considers customer locations and previous interactions.

 4. Updation of ML Models